onelazyugy/JAXB-Example/README.md

 # JAXB-Example
-a general Java project showing JAXB marshaling and unmarshaling just clone this project onto your local workspace and open Eclipse and run the Client.java
+A general Java project showing JAXB marshaling and unmarshaling.
+Just clone this project onto your local workspace and open Eclipse and run the Client.java